Lost-Outpost/sovngarde/README.md

 # Before You Start

 Check the following items before starting the game (they are easy to miss)

-- Take a brief look at the [gameplay guide](GAMEPLAY.md) for info on gameplay changes
 - If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#widescreen)
 - Make sure you have done the [post-install steps for creation club content](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#creation-club-setup)
 - Choose the ENB Preset you want (if you want one) from the [enb configuration](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#enb-presets) page

+# Gameplay Guide
+My team and I have put together a helpful [gameplay guide](GAMEPLAY.md) to get you informed on any gameplay changes and additional content you should be aware of.
+You can find that [here](GAMEPLAY.md).

 # Configuration